Phone: 503-823-PLAY (7529)

 Take advantage of an in-depth learning experience with Portland Community Gardens!
 Internships are unpaid and last three months, unless indicated otherwise.

-Administrative Intern The intern will work closely with program staff to support administrative needs.
-The intern will work 8-16 hours per week, hours are flexible but must occur twice a week (Tuesdays or Wednesdays and Fridays), 9:00 AM - 5:00 PM.
+Office Outreach Intern The intern will work closely with program staff to support administrative needs.
+The intern will work 4 - 8 hours per week, hours are flexible, 9:00 AM - 5:00 PM, Tuesday - Friday.
 Check out the job description for details.

 Field Intern Support program staff by conducting seasonal garden maintenance tasks and prepare empty plots for new gardeners.
 The intern will work 8 - 16 hours per week.
 Hours are flexible but must occur Tuesday-Thursday, 8:00 AM - 4:00 PM.
 Check out the job description for details.